HBT (explosive)

 HBT is a bistetrazole.
-It is an explosive approximately as powerful as HMX or CL-20, but it releases less toxic reaction products when detonated: ammonia and hydrogen cyanide.
-When combined with ADN or AN oxidizers, the amount of hydrogen cyanide produced by a deflagration may be reduced.
+It is an explosive approximately as powerful as HMX or CL-20, but it releases biodegradable products when detonated: ammonia and hydrogen cyanide.
+When combined with ADN or AN oxidizers, the amount of hydrogen cyanide produced may be reduced.
 The compound is thus considered by its advocates to be a more environmentally friendly explosive than traditional nitroamine-based explosives.